Happy International Day of Yoga!

-Using props can gradually and safely enable the muscles to gain strength as you attempt yoga moves.
+Using props can gradually and safely enable the muscles to gain strength and flexibility as you attempt yoga moves.
 Eventually, your muscles may remember the movements and perform these movements with ease.
 This is a great way to continue to advance with skill and technique without presenting the body with unnecessary risk and injury.
 Using a yoga mat can provide some support.
 A rolled towel could also be used to relieve some pressure and prevent strains.

 #6 – Know the common injuries.

 If you know the injuries that commonly occur during yoga sessions, you may have a better chance of avoiding such injuries.
 These common yoga injuries include hamstring pulls, lower back pain, neck injuries, knee tears and wrist strains.
 Being in contact with the ground continuously and using the wrists for support can really wear out the wrist ligaments and tissues.
 Distributing your weight can also help ensure that the neck and other regions of the body are secure.

 In a case study regarding yoga-related injuries in Canada from 1991 to 2010, data was collected from 48 females and 18 males with a median age of 19.
 The most common injury reported was a sprain (34% of the injuries), while the most common injured body region was the lower extremity (42% of the injuries) .
 These injuries do happen.
 Awareness and prevention are important.

 Yoga can be great for you!
 Losing pounds could be a benefit of yoga too and doing 30 minutes of yoga a week can provide great results on the scale .